Former Uttar Pradesh chief minister Kalyan Singh passes away | Politics

 ''Kalyan Singh Ji gave voice to crores of people belonging to the marginalised sections of society.
 He made numerous efforts towards the empowerment of farmers, youngsters and women,'' he said.

+President Ram Nath Kovind condoled Singh's demise, saying he had a ''magical connect'' with the masses.

+Vice President M Venkaiah Naidu described Singh as a nationalist and an exemplary leader.

-Expressing grief, UP Chief Minister Yogi Adityanath said Kalyan Singh was synonymous with transparency and public service and his demise is an irreparable loss for the entire nation.
+Expressing grief, Uttar Pradesh Chief Minister Yogi Adityanath said Singh was synonymous with transparency and public service and his demise is an irreparable loss for the entire nation.

+Speaking to reporters at the SGPGI, he said, ''Kalyan Singhji is no more.
+He was ailing for the past two months and was undergoing treatment.
+At around 9.15 pm, he breathed his last.
+All of us feel sad.
+As the chief minister of Uttar Pradesh and a mass leader, he showed transparency and firmness in administration.

+''The values he stood for are still a benchmark.
+He was a prominent leader of the Ram temple movement.
+He did not hesitate to quit office, so that a grand temple for Lord Ram may be built in Ayodhya.
+After the disputed structure fell on December 6, 1992, he tendered resignation taking moral responsibility.''
+The chief minister described Singh's demise as an irreparable loss for the society and the BJP.

-Uttar Pradesh has announced three-day mourning and a holiday on Monday when the last rites will take place.
+Uttar Pradesh has announced a three-day mourning and a holiday on Monday, when the former chief minister's last rites will be performed.

-Union Minister Amit Shah said Singh had dedicated his life to the nation, religion and people.
+Union Home Minister Amit Shah said Singh had dedicated his life to the nation, religion and people.

-''The country and the entire BJP family is mourning his death.
+''The country and the entire BJP family are mourning his death.
 This nation and future generations will always be indebted for his immense contribution,'' he said.

-Defence Minister Rajnath Singh said Kalyan Singh was the most popular chief minister who left an indelible mark on politics.
+Defence Minister Rajnath Singh said Kalyan Singh was a very popular chief minister of Uttar Pradesh who left an indelible mark on politics.

+Deputy Chief Minister of Uttar Pradesh Keshav Prasad Maurya said he feels sad over the demise of ''babuji'' as he used to get fatherly love from the veteran leader.

+People associated with the Ram temple movement, including Champat Rai, Vinay Katiyar and Ramvilas Vedanti, expressed condolence over Kalyan Singh's demise.

+Samajwadi Party (SP) chief Akhilesh Yadav also paid tributes to the departed BJP leader in a tweet.

+Born on January 5, 1932, Singh first became an MLA in 1967.
+Since then, he won the Assembly polls several times, held important posts in the BJP and was appointed the governor of Rajasthan in the last phase of his public life.

-In 1991, Kalyan Singh became the first BJP chief minister of the country's most populous state.
-A little over a year later, the Babri Masjid was demolished as the Sangh Parivar campaign to build the temple at the same spot picked momentum, following which he resigned.
+In 1991, Singh became the first BJP chief minister of the country's most populous state.
+A little over a year later, the Babri Masjid was demolished as the Sangh Parivar campaign to build a Ram temple at the same spot picked momentum, following which he resigned.

-He got his second shot at the top post in September 1997, becoming CM again under a six-month rotation formula with the Bahujan Samaj Party.
+He got his second shot at the top post in September 1997, becoming chief minister again under a six-month rotation formula with the BSP.
 The arrangement collapsed soon with the BSP withdrawing support.

+Singh is survived by his wife Ramvati Devi, son Rajveer Singh, who is the Lok Sabha MP from Etah, and grandson Sandeep Singh, who is the minister of state for finance, technical education, medical education in Uttar pradesh.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)